Missouri Route 13: Route description

-At Bolivar, in addition to the intersection with Route 32, is another business route.
+At Bolivar, in addition to the interchange with Route 32, is another business route.
 The business route ends, along with Route 83 at an interchange on the southern part of the town.
 South of Humansville is the intersection with Route 123.
 At Collins is an interchange with US 54.
 At Osceola, Route 13 crosses a branch of the Harry S. Truman Reservoir.

 At Deepwater, Route 13 forms a concurrency with Route 52.
 The two highways cross Harry S. Truman Reservoir twice before heading into Clinton.
 Route 13 and Route 52 serve as the eastern terminus of Route 18.
 Route 7 joins the concurrency at the same intersection, and the three highways continue around the northeastern part of the town, where Route 52 splits off, and eventually Route 7 and Route 13 go their separate ways.

 North of Post Oak, the highway has an intersection with Route 2.
 East of Warrensburg is an intersection with US 50.
 South of Higginsville, Route 13 crosses I-70/US 40.
 At Higginsville is the western terminus of Route 20.

 Route 13 then forms a complicated interchange with US 24 and Route 224 east of Lexington, the site of a Civil War battlefield, then crosses the Missouri River.
 From US 24 in Lexington to the intersection with Route 10 in Richmond, the highway is a four-lane limited access road.
 North of Richmond, it returns to a two-lane highway flanked by crop land.
 At Polo the road forms a short concurrency with Route 116, and further north, at Hamilton is an intersection with US 36.
 Near Gallatin, it turns east forming a concurrency with Route 6 for 3 mi, then turns north again.
 A few miles north is an interchange with I-35.
 Then, Route 13 ends at US 69/US 136 in Bethany.